svart-ravn/anomaly-detection/README.md

 # anomaly-detection
-used to find some anomalies in time series
+used to find some anomalies in time series with linear regression (other type of regression still not tested correctly)